 Rejecting the allegations in a letter to U.N.
 Secretary-General Ban Ki-Moon, Iran's ambassador to the United Nations voiced outrage and complained of U.S. "warmongering."

 "I am writing to you to express our outrage regarding the allegations leveled by the United States officials against the Islamic Republic of Iran on the involvement of my country in an assassination plot targeting a foreign diplomat in Washington," Iranian U.N.
-Ambassador Mohammad Khazaee said in the letter.
+Ambassador Mohammad Khazaee said in the letter."The U.S. allegation is, obviously, a politically motivated move and a showcase of its long-standing animosity toward the Iranian nation," he said, reiterating that Tehran "categorically and in the strongest terms condemns this shameful allegation."

 Last month, hopes were raised of improved ties when Iran released two U.S. hikers accused of spying when they were arrested on the Iran-Iraq border in 2009.
 Holder said there was no link between the hikers' case and the alleged plot.